-- 1. Create a reference chalk line 6' in from the exterior long wall and make a mark on the bottom of the trusses located at opposite ends of the room.
-Snap a continuous line from these marks. - 2.
-Verify the width of the poly by cutting a 2" wide strip off the leading edge of the roll.
-Use a straightedge or 6' level to make a straight cut.
-Unfold the strip and measure the length.
-An accurate length will be useful in determining which truss to start stapling the poly, which is described in Step 5 below. - 3.
+- 1. Create a reference chalk line 72" in from the exterior long wall by marking the bottom of the trusses located at opposite ends of the room and snapping a continuous chalk line between these marks. - 2.
 Measure the room width (parallel to the trusses) at one end of the room.
-Unwind the poly from the bottom of the roll and cut off a length 1' longer than the measured room width.
-Using a felt marking pen, create a poly reference line by drawing a straight line across the top of the poly, 6'-6" from one end. - 4.
-Unfold the poly, orienting the 6'-6" referenced end toward the exterior long wall.
-This will align the reference line on the poly to the chalk line and ensure a nominal 6" of poly extension down the top of the bearing walls as the poly is installed.
-The main objective is to ensure that at a minimum, there is poly covering both the upper and top plates. - 5.
-Begin installation on the 5th or 6th truss, depending on the spacing of the first truss to the outside wall.
-Measure the distance from the bottom of the 6th truss to the outside wall and add 6".
-If the poly is too short to completely cover both the top and upper plates, start installation on the 5th truss.
+Unwind the poly from the bottom of the roll and cut off a length 1' longer than the measured room width with a utility knife.
+Do not unfold the poly at this point. - 3.
+Create a reference line on the top of the folded poly.
+Using a felt marking pen, draw a straight line across the top of the folded poly using a T-Square, 78" in from one end.
+Then carefully unfold the poly around the reference line area and extend the reference line across the entire unfolded width of the poly.

+- 4. Orient the 78" referenced end toward the exterior long wall used to create the reference line in Step 1 above.
+Unfold the entire length of the cut poly sheet. - 5.
+Begin installation on the 5th or 6th truss in from an exterior wall, depending on the spacing of the first truss to the wall.
+Measure the distance from the bottom of the 6th truss to the exterior wall and add 6".
+If the 12' poly is too short to completely cover both the top and upper plates from the 6th truss, start installation on the 5th truss. - 6.
 Lift the poly up to the starting truss and align the poly reference line with the chalk line.
-Align one poly factory edge along the center of the truss and staple directly under the chalk line.
+Align one factory edge along the back edge of the truss and staple directly under the chalk line.
+Aligning the reference line on the poly to the chalk line will keep the poly straight and ensure a nominal 6" of poly extension down the top of the bearing walls as the poly is installed.
 Add one additional staple on each side of the line.
-Continue stapling toward the opposite end.
-Staple the entire sheet along the poly line first, then staple outward toward the bearing walls. - 6.
-Use push brooms to support the poly and keep it tight while pulling the poly toward the walls.
-Continue stapling every 2'. - 7.
+Continue stapling down the reference line toward the opposite end while superimposing the reference line over the chalk line.
+Staple the entire sheet width along the poly line first, then staple outward toward the bearing walls. - 7.
+Use push brooms to support the unstapled poly and keep it tight while pulling the poly toward the walls.
+Continue stapling every 2'. - 8.
 Continue with more pieces until the room is completely covered.
-Measure the room widths required and mark a reference line 6'-6" from the cut end of each piece.
+Measure the room widths required and mark a reference line 78" from the utility knife cut end of each additional piece.
 All additional poly sections must overlap the previous poly a minimum of two trusses.
-Center the overlap end of the new poly piece on the bottom chord of a truss, complete the stapling, then tape the seam along the truss chord with air sealing tape. - 8.
-When extending poly around a corner (e.g., around a corner leading into a hallway), cut straight down from the top corner about 1" to the left side of the corner as shown in Figure 12-8 to create a convenient flange for tape sealing the corner area.
+Center the overlap end of the new poly piece on the bottom chord of a truss, complete the stapling, then tape the seam along the truss chord with air sealing tape. - 9.
+When extending ceiling poly around an outside corner (e.g., around a corner leading into a hallway or a closet corner), cut straight down from the top corner about 1" to the left side of the corner as shown in Figure 12-10 to create a convenient flange for tape sealing the corner area.
+Tape all outside corners where poly does not cover the joint between the upper and top plate.

-Figure 12-8.
+Figure 12-10.
 Extending Poly Around a Corner.